newrelic-experimental/nr1-viz-geo-location/README.md

 - **`icon_label`:** If this field is provided then it will be used to display on the marker.
 This is useful for displaying a different value than that which you are setting the status colour from.
 - **`link`:** A URL.
 If present then clicking on a marker will take the user to the URL provided.
 You can use this to link to other New Relic pages or your own systems.
 - **`tooltip_label_of_your_choice`:** The tooltip that appears when you hover over a marker can display as many values as you require.
 Simply provide as many 'tooltip*' fields as you require.
 The label will be automatically created from the text after the "tooltip*" string.
 Pro tip: Prefix your tooltip label to affect sorting. e.g. "atooltip_zoo_name" will appear above "ztooltip_aardvark" in the tool tip.
+- **`icon_radius`:** If present this triggers high denisty mode where markers are drawn as small circles and clustering is disabled.
+Specify the radius in pixels.
+(Takes precedence over other marker types)
+- **`icon_url`**: If present then an icon is displayed instead of the circular marker.
+Provide a valid http URL for the image.
+- **`icon_svg`**: Allows an SVG path(s) to be provided.
+This allows for custom icons that can be colored using the status or heatmap features.
+Specify the XML for paths as a string. e.g: `'<path d="xxx xxx xxx"><path d="yyy yyy yyy">' as icon_svg` (see https://icons.getbootstrap.com/ for inspiration)
+- **`icon_size`**: Allows you to sepcify the size of the icon in pixels (for url and SVG only).
+This can be dynamic allowing for icons to be displayed at different sizes based upon the data.

 ### Regions Query